Alkalihalobacillus: Former species

+Renamed due to: Joshi et al. 2021 (2022 is the date of Validation List inclusion).

 Biochemical characteristics and molecular signatures

 Most members of this genus are aerobic or facultatively anaerobic and are found in diverse locations such as hypersaline lakes, coastal regions and soil.
 All species, with the exception of Alkalihalobacillus okhensis, are able to produce endospores.
 Motility is variable, with some species possessing peritrichous flagella.
-The majority of species from this genus are alkaliphilic and halophilic/tolerant, and thus they are able to grow in alkaline conditions, with the optimal growth rate being in the pH range of 9-10 with 1-5% NaCl.
+The majority of species from this genus are alkaliphilic and halophilic/tolerant, and thus they are able to grow in alkaline conditions, with the optimal growth rate being in the pH range of 9–10 with 1-5% NaCl.
 Some species are obligately alkaliphilic and require very alkaline conditions to survive.
-A wide range of temperature (4-45 °C) can be conducive to growth; however, optimal growth occurs in the range of 25-37°C. Some species are able to produce enzymes such as cellulases and proteases, which are used in laundry detergent manufacturing, xylanases for the pulp paper sector and cyclodextrin glucanotransferase for starch treatment.
+A wide range of temperature (4-45 °C) can be conducive to growth; however, optimal growth occurs in the range of 25-37 °C. Some species are able to produce enzymes such as cellulases and proteases, which are used in laundry detergent manufacturing, xylanases for the pulp paper sector and cyclodextrin glucanotransferase for starch treatment.
 In addition, A. clausii is diazotrophic and able to convert atmospheric nitrogen into ammonia and it is also able to produce antimicrobial compounds for the manufacturing of probiotic.

 Through genomic analysis, ten CSIs have been identified for this genus in the following proteins: RNase adapter RapZ, flagellar basal body M-ring protein FliF, 7-carboxy-7-deazaguanine synthase QueE, peptide chain release factor 3, type I glutamate-ammonia ligase, tRNA threonyl-carbamoyladenosine dehydratase, transcription-repair coupling factor, tRNA uridine-5- carboxymethylaminomethyl (34) synthesis enzyme MnmG, 50S ribosomal protein L11 methyltransferase, and homoserine kinase.
 These CSIs are specific for Alkalihalobacillus and provide a novel way to molecularly differentiate this genus from other Bacillaceae genera and bacteria.